Beginners Guide to Peace - Treacherous Roads

 The very fact that people need to be tricked and lied into war, however, is a hopeful sign.
 Even for those on the battlefield, there are centuries of evidence that the soldiers themselves have often been reluctant to kill, even in the heat of battle when being fired upon.
 In his book On Killing, Lt.
 Colonel Dave Grossman presents evidence from the two World Wars and earlier armed conflicts that many soldiers silently, secretly and intentionally went to great lengths to avoid inflicting casualties by either not firing their weapons at all or aiming slightly away from their opponents when prodded.
 Unfortunately the State has worked overtime to overcome the innate revulsion towards murder found within most people.
 Once the natural proclivity to resist murder was identified, governments in the United States and elsewhere revised their training methods, changing practice targets from bullseyes to human silhouettes and instituting new psychological tactics to increase the lethality of soldiers on the battlefield.

 In the end, War is a Racket.
 That was the conclusion and the name of the short book written by U.S. Brigadier General Smedley Butler in 1935.
 At the time the United States most decorated general, Butler railed against the war profiteering of numerous companies that had occurred during the First World War.
 He noted the growing militarism of countries across the globe and identified some of the costs borne by soldiers, whether enlisted or drafted.
-He recognized the existence of a military industrial complex decades before an outgoing U.S. president belatedly warned of such internal threats in the last days of an eight year term.
+He recognized the existence of a military industrial complex decades before outgoing U.S. president Eisenhower belatedly warned of such internal threats in the last days of his eight years in office.
 Like the extortion rackets practiced by organized crime, the extraction of money for wars and militarism is merely one crime among many practiced by the State.

 The Real Power of the State